 In guiding the creation of fair criminal justice policies, racial impact statements may be prepared by a number of agencies, including sentencing commissions, budget and fiscal agencies, and departments of corrections.

-Three states – Iowa, Connecticut, and Oregon – have implemented mechanisms for the preparation and consideration of racial impact statements; in addition, the Minnesota Sentencing Guidelines Commission develops racial impact statements without statutory guidance.
-In recent years, legislators in several states have introduced legislation to adopt racial impact statements as well, including Arkansas, Florida, Maryland, Mississippi, Texas, and Wisconsin.
+Five states – Iowa, Connecticut, Florida, Oregon, and New Jersey – have implemented mechanisms for the preparation and consideration of racial impact statements; in addition, the Minnesota Sentencing Guidelines Commission develops racial impact statements without statutory guidance.
+In recent years, legislators in several states have introduced legislation to adopt racial impact statements policies.

 Iowa – During 2008, Iowa passed the nation’s first racial impact statement measure, HF 2393.
 The law allows policymakers to assess the racial impact of proposed changes to sentencing and parole policies.
 Signed into law by Governor Chet Culver, the Minority Impact Statement Bill followed a 2007 report by The Sentencing Project.
 The report had revealed that Iowa had the greatest racial disparity in prison populations among all U.S. states.
 While African-Americans accounted for only 2% of the state’s population, they made up 24% of the state’s prison population.
 Leading up to the policy consideration in 2008, the measure garnered substantial media attention, contributing to its public support.

 Connecticut – In 2008, Connecticut became the second state to authorize racial impact statements for proposed criminal justice policies.
 Bills and amendments concerning pretrial or sentenced populations are now subject to racial impact analysis.
 A write-up of the measure’s adoption can be found here.